glennga/glennga.github.io/projects/powerlifting.md

 <img class="ui medium right floated rounded image" src="../images/deadlift.jpg">

 Powerlifting is a competition sport that involves three attempts at a proper *squat*, *bench*, and *deadlift*.
 The competitor's heaviest sucessful attempts for each different lift contributes to a total.
-The goal is to have the highest total in their respective weight/age/gender class.
+The goal is to have the highest total in your respective weight/age/gender class.

 It may seem like there isn't much to the sport, but there is a lot of science behind this type of training.
 Personal leverages, when to active muscles, strength tapering, mental focus and diet are some of the few variables involved here.
 I started training competitively in 2015, and have been going to the gym with this goal in mind ever since.